HenriqueNevesLago/Project_clone_netflix/README.md

 # Netflix Clone Project
-Based on knowledge of Vue and Nuxt frameworks.
+#### Based on knowledge of Vue and Nuxt frameworks.
 This project was created by me, Henrique Neves, for studies. :)
+##### The default page of this project was modified for more organization.
+This configuration can be watch on file "nuxt.config.js"
 ## Build Setup

 ```bash